Anonymize-me/software-city-project/docs/weekly-reports/summer-extension-week-8.md

 Example Repository: CloudflareAPI (https://github.com/robinbraemer/CloudflareAPI)

 In the current state, the repository is not very big, and the visualization is easy to understand.
-The repository has had three "main" classes: "UserService", "DNSRecordService", and "ZoneService".
+The repository has had three "main" classes: "UserService" and "ZoneService".
 Those services got deleted in the commit number 28, and never reappeared.
 This is a clear indicator, that the repository has been refactored, and the services have been moved to another location.
 In the current state, the system is composed of one main package "objects" that contains definitions for